Steveiscreative/steveiscreative.github.io/_posts/2015-08-10-systems-and-their-components.markdown

 ---
-title:  "Systems and the components of systems thinking"
+title:  "Systems and their Components"
 description:
 date:   2015-08-10 22:30:00
 ---